-Also France has linked cooperation to discharging due diligence in cyber-space.
-It In a reading that concurs with the above-mentioned general-specific relationship between a general normative expectation of cooperation and specific cooperative sub-duties commentators have argued that cooperation, as asserted in para.
-It is, underlies also all following norms of responsible state behaviour in para.
-It is, b-k.
+Also France has linked cooperation to discharging due diligence in cyberspace.117 In a reading that concurs with the above-mentioned general-specific relationship between a general normative expectation of cooperation and specific cooperative sub-duties commentators have argued that cooperation, as asserted in para.
+13 lit. a, underlies also all following norms of responsible state behaviour in para.
+13 lit. b-k.
 The underlying reason is that all norms of responsible behaviour presuppose coordinated state ac-